Fire and rescue services

 To reduce your risks:

-The French Government has published advice about how to respond to a terrorist attack.
+The French Government has published advice about how to respond to a terrorist attack and information on France's national terrorist alert warning.

-Follow these Twitter accounts for advice (in French) during major security incidents:
+Follow these X accounts for advice (in French) during major security incidents:

 More information: